 I continued to show off my new-found European sophistication and social caste by ordering an americano and the worlds largest donut.

 We docked at the port of Heraklion on Crete at about 2000.
-We walked the short distance to our Airbnb, me taking careful note of the location of that Starbucks.
-Our host met us down stairs and showed us some of the quirks of the place.
+We walked the short distance to our Airbnb, taking careful note of the location of the Starbucks.
+Our host met us downstairs and showed us some of the quirks of the place.